ashrantaryal/ComfortProfiles/README.md

 An example code in MATLAB to plot the profiles is included.
 Please download the entire folder and run PlotProfiles.m

-The dataset is part of the work from the manuscript "Energy Consequences of Comfort-driven Temperature Setpoints in Office Buildings", Aryal A, Becerik-Gerber B
+The dataset is part of the work from the paper "Energy Consequences of Comfort-driven Temperature Setpoints in Office Buildings", Aryal A, Becerik-Gerber B
 Please cite the paper if your work uses these comfort profiles.
 For more information please contact Ashrant Aryal at: aaryal@usc.edu

+Aryal, Ashrant, and Burcin Becerik-Gerber.
+"Energy consequences of Comfort-driven temperature setpoints in office buildings."
+Energy and Buildings 177 (2018): 33-46. https://doi.org/10.1016/j.enbuild.2018.08.013

+@article{aryal2018energy,
+  title={Energy consequences of Comfort-driven temperature setpoints in office buildings}, author={Aryal, Ashrant and Becerik-Gerber, Burcin}, journal={Energy and Buildings}, volume={177}, pages={33--46}, year={2018}, publisher={Elsevier}
+}